vuejs/blog/posts/vue-2-7-beta.md

 2.7 support for Vite is provided via a new plugin: [@vitejs/plugin-vue2](https://github.com/vitejs/vite-plugin-vue2).
 This new plugin requires Vue 2.7 or above and supersedes the existing [vite-plugin-vue2](https://github.com/underfin/vite-plugin-vue2).

+Note that the new plugin does not handle Vue-specific JSX / TSX transform, which is intentional.
+Vue 2 JSX / TSX transform should be handled in a separate, dedicated plugin.

 ### Volar Compatibility

 2.7 ships improved type definitions so it is no longer necessary to install `@vue/runtime-dom` just for Volar template type inference support.
 All you need now is the following config in `tsconfig.json`: